awslabs/sbt-aws/API.md

 - *Type:* string

-The source to use for outgoing events that will be placed on the EventBus.
+The name of the event source for events coming from the SBT application plane.

 ---